nikonru/NiLang/README.md

 Int y = hp.x
 ```
-Targeted import also helps to maintain clarity of expression.
+Targeted import might also help to avoid repeating use of resolution operator,
+while keeping the problem of name collisions away.
 ```
 #src/main3.nil
 Domain main3